 Also Read: What is an MSME Loan?

-Note: The previous classification based solely on investment and bifurcated by sector is now obsolete.
-The new definition ensures that businesses can grow in turnover without losing their SME benefits.
+Note: The earlier classification based solely on investment and sector type is no longer applicable.
+The revised definition ensures continuity of benefits as businesses grow in scale.

 SMEs are highly beneficial for a country, especially as they drive inclusive growth.
 Let’s look at the benefits of SMEs for an economy: